VCGI/school-district-builder/docs/technical_documentation.md

 3.  **Upload Build Artifacts**:
     -   **Upload the entire contents** of the local `dist` folder into the target folder within the `$web` container (e.g., `/education/district-builder/`).
     -   Ensure all files, including subdirectories, are uploaded while maintaining their structure.

+## Future Development & Refactoring

+While the current architecture serves the application's needs effectively, future development could benefit from refactoring a few key areas to enhance scalability and maintainability:

+* **Centralized State Management**: The main `App.tsx` component currently manages the majority of the application's state.
+To simplify future feature additions, a more robust state management solution could be implemented.
+Migrating state logic to React's Context API or a lightweight library like Zustand would reduce the need to pass props and callbacks through multiple component layers (prop drilling).

+* **Separation of Logic**: Some of the complex data manipulation (e.g., calculating district statistics, serializing data for URLs) could be extracted from the UI components and moved into dedicated custom hooks or utility functions.
+This would make the components themselves simpler and purely focused on presenting the user interface, improving testability and readability.

+These changes would make the codebase more modular and easier for developers to contribute to in the future.